JoshuaOrtizR/Proof-Of-Concepts/README.md

 This section of my portfolio showcases a variety of real-world vulnerability types.
 You'll find:

-- Real-world Address Vulnerabilities
+- Real-world Addressed Vulnerabilities
-- How to identify and address each vulnerability
+- Explotation Scrip
 - Description and Assestment
 - Indicators of Compromise (IoCs)
 - Root Cause Analysis of Vulnerabilities